Aeastr/Loupe/README.md

 ---

 ## **Usage**

 Below are two sets of examples demonstrating how to use RenderMeThis.
-The first set leverages the **wrapper method** (using `RenderCheck`), available on iOS 13+; the second uses the **modifier method** (using `checkForRender()`) for iOS 13+.
+The first set leverages the **wrapper method** (using `RenderCheck`), available on iOS 13+; the second uses the **modifier method** (using `debugRender()`) for iOS 13+.

 ### **Debugging vs. Production**
 > Important: RenderMeThis is a development utility intended solely for debugging purposes.
-The debug overlay—which highlights view re‑renders with a red flash—is conditionally compiled using Swift’s `#if DEBUG` directive.
+The debug effect—which highlights actual redraws with a Canvas-based random-color flash—is conditionally compiled using Swift’s `#if DEBUG` directive.
 This means that in production builds, the debugging code is automatically excluded, ensuring that your app remains lean without any unintended visual effects or performance overhead.

 > Please ensure that your project’s build settings correctly define the DEBUG flag for development configurations.
 This will guarantee that the render debugging features are active only during development and testing.